wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to TDD.md

 				- **[x] TDD and BDD complement each other in the development process.**
 -
 - # Week 2
+  collapsed:: true
-	- ## Introduction to Test Driven Development
+	- ## Introduction to Test Driven Development #flashcard
 		- ### Benefits of Test Driven Development
 			- TDD means that your unit test cases drive the design of your code while developing
 				- It's a design approach to code.